 - Purchase Awards are awarded for the purpose of developing the museum collection.
 They will be selected per standard Church History Department practices by the acquisition specialists for art and artifacts in consultation with others from the Church History Museum and the Church History Department.
 Artworks which receive a Purchase Award are not eligible to receive a Merit Award.

 - Merit Awards are given by jurors (2 per juror) to recognize artistic excellence among competition pieces.
 Winners of Merit Awards receive a fixed monetary amount of 500 USD.

-- Visitors' Choice Awards are determined at the close of the exhibition based on in-gallery voting by museum visitors.
+- Visitors’ Choice Awards are determined at the close of the exhibition based on voting by visitors in the museum and online.
 The top five winners of the most votes receive a fixed monetary amount of 500 USD.
 All exhibition pieces are eligible for Visitors' Choice Awards regardless of other awards received.

 How to Participate

 The submission period for the 12th International Art Competition is now closed.
 Questions regarding the Art Competition can be emailed to SubmitMyArt@ChurchofJesusChrist.org.